CristianMenguer/CCT-CameraApp/README.md

 ### Getting started

-1. Clone this repo using `git clone https://github.com/cristianmenguer/CCT-Camera.git`.
+1. Clone this repo using `git clone https://github.com/cristianmenguer/CCT-CameraApp.git`.
-2. Move to the appropriate directory: `cd CCT-Camera`.<br />
+2. Move to the appropriate directory: `cd CCT-CameraApp`.<br />
 3. Run `npm install` to install dependencies.<br />
 4. Run `npm start`, it will open the browser when ready.